 When is the right time to start a company?
 How to lead others, but also yourself?
 How to run a successful company, but also tend to your family needs?
 How to avoid burnout?

 These questions occupy the mind of every entrepreneur but are especially relevant for female founders.
-So, The Recursive reached out to female founders in the SEE innovation ecosystem to ask them what they wished they had known at the beginning of their entrepreneurial journey.
+So, The Recursive reached out to female founders abd women in tech in the SEE innovation ecosystem to ask them what they wished they had known at the beginning of their entrepreneurial journey.
 Take a look at what they have learned and want to share along the way.